risk-first/website/Process-Risk.md

  - By signing off on something for the business, people are usually in some part staking their reputation on something being right.
  - Therefore, you would expect that sign-off involves a lot of [Agency Risk](Agency-Risk):  people don't want to expose themselves in career-limiting ways.
- - Therefore, the bigger the risk they are being asked to swallow, the more cumbersome and protracted the sign off process.
+ - Therefore, the bigger the risk they are being asked to swallow, the more cumbersome and protracted the sign-off process.

-Often, [Sign Offs](Sign-Off) boil down to a balance of risk for the signer:  on the one hand, _personal, career risk_ from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk](Complexity-Risk#dead-end-risk) of all the effort gone into getting the sign off if they don't.
+Often, [Sign-Offs](Sign-Off) boil down to a balance of risk for the signer:  on the one hand, _personal, career risk_ from signing off, on the other, the risk of upsetting the rest of the staff waiting for the sign-off, and the [Dead End Risk](Complexity-Risk#dead-end-risk) of all the effort gone into getting the sign-off if they don't.

 This is a nasty situation, but there are a couple of ways to de-risk this:

- - Break [Sign Offs](Sign-Off) down into bite-size chunks of risk that are acceptable to those doing the sign-off.
+ - Break [Sign-Offs](Sign-Off) down into bite-size chunks of risk that are acceptable to those doing the signing-off.
  - Agree far-in-advance the sign-off criteria.
 As discussed in [Risk Theory](Evaluating-Risk), people have a habit of heavily discounting future risk, and it's much easier to get agreement on the _criteria_ than it is to get the sign-off.

 ## Evolution Of Process